DanielMy777/Computer-Vision/README.md

 ## Project - Lane Detection

-A small project that proccesses a video of a vehicle driving - Marking the lanes the vehicle is driving at and alerting when the vehicle has switched lanes.
+A small project that proccesses a video of a driving vehicle - Marking the lanes that the vehicle is driving in and alerting when the vehicle has switched lanes.

 Implementation consists of - Hough Transform, Canny, Masking & Filtering.